-In the aftermath, a lord loyal to the Zhou drove the barbarians back beyond the frontiers.
+In the aftermath, a vassal lord loyal to the Zhou drove the barbarians back beyond the frontiers.
 In gratitude, the new Zhou king gave him lands around the old capital as a fief.
 He was also given a promise that he and his successors could keep any other lands that they were able to take from the barbarians.

 Little by little, however, they drove the barbarians back.
 Their fief gradually expanded in size to take its place amongst the many principalities of later Zhou China.
 Thus the state of Qin came into being.
 Like other states on the frontiers, it was regarded as semi-barbarian by the states of eastern China.
 While its rulers and people may have lacked culture and refinement, however, they were tough soldiers, and this would stand them in good stead in the future.

-For a long time Qin continued to expand its territory by conquering neighbouring barbarian tribes.
+For a long time Qin continued to expand its territory by conquering neighboring barbarian tribes.
 It was only in the mid-4th century BC that it began to engage in wars with other Chinese states.